-If you’re wondering what your latte factor is, I’ll tell you what it is.
+If you’re wondering what your Latte Factor is, I’ll tell you what it is.
 It’s your debt!
 It’s way worse than buying a latte.
 Those of you coming out with six figures or more of student loans are probably paying closer to $20 per day for your debt!
 You could buy four fancy lattes per day at that price.

 Don’t Forget That Your Debt Costs You Money From Day One

-If we do some math on it, that $12,000 loan cost me $2.23 every single day for the three years I was in law school.
-That’s a pretty decent cup of coffee, every day, for 3 years.
+If we do some math, that $12,000 loan cost me $2.23 every single day for the three years I was in law school.
+That’s a decent cup of coffee, every day, for 3 years.
 By the time I graduated and started paying back my loans, I had $2,448 of interest sitting around, just waiting to be paid off.
 I couldn’t even pay off any of the money I had actually borrowed until I paid off all the interest that had accrued on that loan.

 And that was just for the first year of my law school loans.
-I had two more years where I took out more money!
+I still had two more years where I took out more money!

 Make It Your Mission To Reduce The Daily Cost Of Your Debt

-And fortunately, there is a way to reduce the daily cost of your debt.
+Fortunately, there is a way to reduce the daily cost of your debt.
 All you have to do is pay it off as fast as you can!
 Each time you pay down the debt, the daily cost of your loan goes down.
 Less principle for the bank to work with means less interest can accrue.